MCSH/cheat/README.md

 * Improve the code in any way, this has been a night's job
 * **PLEASE write cheatsheets if you can, we'll appriciate it**
 * Introduce (and maybe brag a little?) us to your friends and enemies.
 We are pretty new and unknown thing.
+* A MAKE file would also be very good!
 * Add ideas to how one can contribute.

 ### Ideas for furthur improvement